LordPrinz/Events-Center/README.md

 ## Overview

 This app was created while learing Next.js.
 It uses firebase as a database.
-It is my first Next.js App
+It is my first Next.js App. **SMALL PROBLEMS WITH IMAGES SRY**

 ### Built With